+Storytelling is powerful because it's captivating.
+We all want our audiences to engage deeply with our content and mission.
+While every story is unique, the methods for telling those stories are consistent.
 With your story in mind, you must define the narrative arc.
-The flow and order of your story help keep an audience engaged over a sustained period.
-This flow is usually in 6 plot points.
+The flow and order of your story help keep an audience engaged over time.
+This flow is usually made up of 6 plot points.

-There are various names and terms to describe the narrative flow.
-Let's explore three variations.
-Each provides different perspectives on the structure of stories and presented.
+Various names and terms describe the narrative flow.
+Let's explore three variations that provide different perspectives on story structure.

 The Hero with A Thousand Faces

-This book by Joseph Campbell explores the common patterns in myths and stories from different cultures worldwide.
+Joseph Campbell's book explores common patterns in myths and stories from different cultures worldwide.

-Framework Explanation: The Hero's Journey includes 12 steps, but for brevity's sake, here's the gist.
+Framework Explanation: The Hero's Journey includes 12 steps, but here's the gist for brevity's sake.

 Framework Explanation: The Story Circle involves